immcantation/shazam/docs/vignettes/Baseline-Vignette.md

                          regionDefinition=IMGT_V_NO_CDR3,
                          nproc=1)

-# Subset the original data to two time-points and switched isotypes
+# Subset the original data to switched isotypes
-db_sub <- subset(db, CPRIMER %in% c("IGHA", "IGHG") &
+db_sub <- subset(ExampleDb, ISOTYPE %in% c("IgA", "IgG"))
-                     BARCODE %in% c("RL013", "RL018"))
 # Calculate selection scores from scratch on subset
 baseline_sub <- calcBaseline(db_sub, testStatistic="focused",
                              regionDefinition=IMGT_V_NO_CDR3, nproc=1)
 ```

+## Group and convolve individual sequence PDFs

 Selection scores can be used to compare selection pressures between different
 samples.
-In the example influenza dataset, the `BARCODE` field corresponds to
+In the example influenza dataset, the `SAMPLE` field corresponds to
 samples taken at different timepoints before and after an influenza vaccination.
-Additionally, the `CPRIMER` field specifies the isotype of the sequence.
+Additionally, the `ISOTYPE` field specifies the isotype of the sequence.
 The
 `groupBaseline` function convolves the Baseline PDFs of individual sequences
 (or clones) to get a combined PDF.
 The field(s) by which to group the sequences are
 specified with the `groupBy` parameter.
 The `groupBaseline` function automatically